brooklynrail/brooklynrail-platform/content/events/2022/11/arne-glimcher-wild-strawberries.md

 ---
 title: "Arne Glimcher: Wild Strawberries"
-deck: "Featuring Arne Glimcher and Rail host to be announced "
+deck: Featuring Arne Glimcher and Phyllis Tuchman
-summary: Founder and Chairman of Pace Gallery Arne Glimcher joins Rail host for a conversation at a special time of 2pm ET.
+summary: Founder and Chairman of Pace Gallery Arne Glimcher joins Rail Editor-at-Large Phyllis Tuchman for a conversation at a special time of 2pm ET.
 We conclude with a poetry reading by Barrett White.
 people:
   - person: arne-glimcher
   - person: phyllis-tuchman